Jump Educational Activities reflect six pillars of the Berlin Early Years Programme.

 Both of the above pillars are reflected in different activities throughout the day, as well as during Science Educational Activity and Math Activities before the school entrance.

-We are also proud to be the part of the Little Researches Program “Haus der Kleinen Froscher”
+We are also proud to be the part of the Little Scientists Program “Haus der Kleinen Froscher”